apachecn/geeksforgeeks-dsal-zh/new/merge-sort-linked-lists-javascript.md

               }

               // Now here list pointer points to last
-              // node let’s insert out new node in it list.next = new Node(data)
+              // node let's insert out new node in it list.next = new Node(data)
           }
 }